OpenSpace/OpenSpace-Docs/manual/content/models/animation.md

 ```

 ### Modes
 The animation can be played in a few different ways using different modes.
-The default animation mode is <code>"Once"</code>, which is to play the animation once starting from the given start time.
-Other options are: <code>"LoopFromStart"</code>, <code>"LoopInfinitely"</code>, <code>"BounceFromStart"</code>, and <code>"BounceInfinitely"</code>.
+The default animation mode is `"Once"`, which is to play the animation once starting from the given start time.
+Other options are: `"LoopFromStart"`, `"LoopInfinitely"`, `"BounceFromStart"`, and `"BounceInfinitely"`.

 - **Once**, the animation is played once starting from the given start time.
 When the animation is finished it will remain in its last state.
 ![](once.png)